 In addition, East Setauket is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are educated, wealthy, executives and professionals, who have urbane tastes in books, food, and travel, whether they actually live in a big city, or choose to reside in a small town.
 In big or medium-sized cities, urban sophisticates tend to frequent art institutions such as opera, symphonies, ballet, live theatre, and museums.

 East Setauket is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Even though East Setauket is a smaller town, it has many people who hop on public transportation – mostly the train for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.

 East Setauket is a somewhat ethnically-diverse town.
 The people who call East Setauket home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of East Setauket residents report their race to be White, followed by Asian.
-Important ancestries of people in East Setauket include Irish, German, Polish, and English.
+Important ancestries of people in East Setauket include Italian, Irish, German, English, and Polish.

 The most common language spoken in East Setauket is English.
 Other important languages spoken here include Chinese and Spanish.